Website Manager

 Danville Little League

-Q. When does registration start for the 2024 season?
+Q. When does registration begin for next season?

-Danville Little League will start registration of all new and returning players and volunteers in early Nov 2023.
+Danville Little League will start registration of all new and returning players and volunteers in October each year for the following season.
 Umpire registration and training dates have not been posted yet and will be announced on this website and to all registered players and volunteers.

 Q. When does game play start/end?